machanism-org/machai/machai-mcp-server/src/site/markdown/index.md

 ### Claude Desktop

 Claude Desktop is a practical client for connecting to both STDIO and HTTP deployments of the server.
-It is especially useful for validating end-user MCP integration, tool availability, and desktop-driven workflows.
+It is useful for validating end-user MCP integration, tool availability, prompt availability, and desktop-driven workflows.

 See more: [Desktop application](https://code.claude.com/docs/en/desktop)

 ![Claude Desktop](images/claude-desktop.png)

 ### CodeMie Code

-[CodeMie Code](https://github.com/codemie-ai/codemie-code/tree/main) is a **Unified AI Coding Assistant CLI** that empowers you to manage Claude Code, OpenAI Codex, Google Gemini, OpenCode, and custom AI agents—all from a single, powerful command-line interface.
+[CodeMie Code](https://github.com/codemie-ai/codemie-code/tree/main) is a unified AI coding assistant CLI that helps manage Claude Code, OpenAI Codex, Google Gemini, OpenCode, and custom AI agents from a single command-line interface.

 #### Setup